mchmarny/vimp/cloud/gcp/README.md

     --branch=main
 ```

+> Make sure that the service account which is used to execute the trigger (default `799736955886@cloudbuild.gserviceaccount.com`) has `roles/bigquery.dataEditor` role.

 ## Test

 The above trigger will fire automatically whenever a new image is pushed to either AR or GCR.
 You can also test it manually by coping existing image to any registry in the same project using `crane`: